bar-and-c/mondrian/README.md

 visual indication of what the coloured boxes mean; the intention there is that when all is well, all fields are white, and since there are so few, you can easily learn which field represents what.
+The plan is to run it on a Raspberry Pi, to be tacked onto a display.
+Like a piece of living art.

 In its current implementation, there is a big field in the middle, which is build status.
 It sits in the middle and is big, since it is very important.